mandelsoft/cloud-provider-vsphere/pkg/cloudprovider/vsphere/loadbalancer/README.md

 There are two different modes:

 - the *managed* mode manages the load balancer service.
 The NSX-T load balancer service is only created if it is required.
+The load balancer service will also be deleted automatically if not needed anymore.
   This saves resources if no kubernetes service of type `LoadBalancer` is actually used.
 - the *unmanaged* mode is used if the configuration specifies a load balancer